Cora Goffin: Career

 During World War I, she performed at a benefit show for the Soldiers' and Sailors' Dental Aid Fund.
 In 1923, she was the female lead in The Talk of the Town.
 In 1926, she played the lead in No, No, Nanette after Binnie Hale left the role.
 There were reports that she had her legs insured for £20,000 with Lloyd's of London.
 She performed in pantomime shows produced by her husband in the 1930s, especially Aladdin.
 She retired from the stage in 1940.

-Goffin appeared in two silent films produced by the Lambart Film Company: Romance and Reality (1921), Down Under Donovan (1922).
+Goffin appeared in two silent films produced by the Lambart Film Company: Romance and Reality (1921) and Down Under Donovan (1922).
 She sang on radio programs in the 1930s.

 Personal life

 Goffin married theatre manager Emile Littler in 1933; there was a Pathé News interview with them on their wedding day, which was a Friday the 13th.
 The couple adopted two daughters in the 1950s.
 She became Lady Littler when Emile was knighted in 1974.
-Sir Emile Littler died in 1985.
-Cora Goffin, Lady Littler, died in 2004, aged 102 years, in Lewes, Sussex.
+Sir Emile Littler died in 1985 and Cora died in 2004, aged 102 years, in Lewes, Sussex.